“America still thinks it’s a young nation, but I don’t think it is. It should stop that. I think they’ve been young long enough. They should grow up.”

 ✦✦✦

-I’ve mentioned in my author bio and I’ve mentioned in other places that the way I’ve mostly managed to travel the world was through the work I did as a defense contractor.
+I’ve mentioned in my About page and I’ve mentioned in other places that the way I’ve mostly managed to travel the world is through the work I’ve done as a defense contractor.
 I won’t say anything about specific jobs I’ve done, or what all defense contracting can entail, and it’s important to point out that the experiences of contractors can vary (sometimes wildly) from contract to contract and from country to country.
 But what I will say is that defense contracting as a profession can be a bug light that attracts the eccentric, the dysfunctional, the hilarious, the paranoid, the brilliant, the world-weary, the philosophical, and (not frequently but also not rarely) those who are less sane than they initially appear.
 Nearly everyone you encounter in that line of work is a character of some sort; permanent residents of opposite bottoms of the bell curve.
-When a type of job exists where mostly 22-28 year old single men are offered guns, large sums of tax-free money, and the chance of combat in exchange for risk of death and spending a year (or years) away from home/friends/family, a society’s outliers are typically the one’s who audition.
+When an occupation exists where mostly 22-28 year old single men are offered guns, large sums of tax-free money, and the chance of combat, in exchange for risk of death and spending a year (or years) away from home/friends/family, a society’s outliers are typically the one’s who audition.

-But my fondest memory with Kevin was when he and I had the same day off, so we rented a 2017 Mustang convertible and drove through the Negev, blaring Duran Duran’s “New Moon On Monday” while racing bedouins on dirtbikes.
-Our first stop was a casino across the Egyptian border on the way to the pyramids.
-There I went on to lose all but my gas money and Kevin won $500 - which, in Egypt money, made him look like the failed robber from Ocean’s 11.
+But my fondest memory with Kevin was when he and I had the same day off and we rented a 2017 Mustang convertible.
+Driving through the Negev at 90 mph blaring Duran Duran’s “New Moon On Monday”, we raced the bedouins on their dirtbikes on our way to Egypt to see the pyramids.
+Our first stop was a casino across the border, where I went on to lose all but my gas money and Kevin won $500 - which, in Egypt money, made him look like the failed robber from Ocean’s 11.

 A month later, Kevin appears on Facebook Live in a neon red suit and mustard yellow tie, exclaiming “Today’s the day!
 I’m off the market ladies!
 You had your chance!”
 Independence, Missouri wasn’t Las Vegas, but that didn’t stop the man on my screen from having his Las Vegas wedding.
 The pews of the local Lutheran chapel were decorated with pink netting, cousins or brothers were lined up as groomsmen, his father had purchased an Elvis wig and sunglasses (and I’m assuming got licensed to marry people), and a few minutes into the feed Tatiana walked down the aisle and married Kevin.